-Even the creature (played by Doug Jones… yes, the water creature from “The Shape Of Water“) is laughable, crawling in the darkness or popping out of nowhere.
+Even the creature the audience should fear (played by Doug Jones… yes, the water creature from “The Shape Of Water“) is laughable, as it crawls in the darkness or popping out of nowhere.

 Read about the 10 most expected horror movies in 2018.

-“Gehenna: Where Death Lives” is the uber bad horror film – mentioning it will make you shine among your friends (given they appreciate the cult of bad films).
-I tortured myself so that you can limit your torments to reading my notes here.
+Gehenna is what the audience goes through while watching this pile of crap.
+I tortured myself so that you can limit your torments to reading my review.
 And believe, this is nothing compared to what Katagiri has up his sleeve.
 If that’s the way he debuted, we might be seeing a new trash-horror king rising.

 Hate Grade: 8/10

 Cast: Doug Jones, Eva Swan, Lance Henriksen, Justin Gordon

 If you liked Gehenna: Where Death Lives (2016), here’s a few better films to watch: